Ejaz-Shaikh/Imdb-Review-Scraper/README.md

 scrapy crawl imdb -a my_url = "https://www.imdb.com/title/tt8130968/reviews?ref_=tt_urv"

-3.Open the mongodb database collection in which you have chosen to save the data.
+3. Open the mongodb database collection in which you have chosen to save the data.
 Its been assumed here that you have          already created an database and collection and passed their names to settings.py and pipelines.py files respectively.

+4. And with that you have fetched all the reviews for your desired title.
+Whether it be a movie, tv or anime. :smile: